CPK Insurance

 Cyber Liability Insurance in Bridgeport

-Cyber Liability Insurance Risk Factors in Bridgeport
+About Cyber Liability Insurance in Bridgeport, CT

 In Connecticut, cyber liability insurance is built to respond to the financial fallout of a cyber incident rather than physical property loss, and that matters because standard general liability and commercial property policies do not pick up cyber-related losses.
 A Connecticut policy commonly includes data breach response, ransomware and extortion, business interruption, regulatory defense and fines, network security liability, and media liability.
 For a local business, that can mean help with breach notification, credit monitoring, forensic investigation, legal defense, and data recovery after a compromise involving customer records or payment data.